 Passive Activity Losses: A passive activity is an investment activity in which a taxpayer doesn’t “actively participate.”
 In overly simplified terms, this means the taxpayer doesn’t work in the business day-to-day.
 There are limits on the number of losses a taxpayer can deduct from passive activities.

 Pass-through Entity: Sometimes called “flow-through” entities.
 This term refers to business entities that do not pay income taxes themselves.
-Instead, results of business operations “pass through” to the owners, who report their share of the operations on their personal tax return.
+Instead, results of business operations “pass through” to the owners, who report their share of the operations on their personal tax returns.
 Examples include partnerships and S-corporations.

 Patient-Centered Outcomes Research Fee: A fee created as part of the Affordable Care Act.
 The fee is imposed on businesses or insurance companies at a rate of $2.18 per participant in a health plan.